 here.

-calendars and harmlessly fail, skipping them with a message in the file-load dialog.
+with messages in the file-load dialog.

-as quixotely.com's free PC-Phone USB Sync app.
+PC-Phone USB Sync app.

 This app's Linux version is distributed on this website, which always has the latest version of this app.
 It is provided it as a zipped and self-contained executable that generally requires no other software to be installed.